Chia-Network/chia-docs/docs/02architecture/p2p-system.md

 Given the network's difficulty level at a given time, for each two signage points (a random 32-byte number), the network is expected to contain one proof of space.
 This is an average value -- there can also be zero or multiple proofs.

 Given a plot, the harvester must perform two tasks to find a valid proof:
-1. Fetch the initial quality -- this requires 8 random disk seeks, or up to 50 milliseconds on a standard HDD.
+1. Fetch the initial quality -- this requires around seven random disk seeks, or 70 milliseconds on a slow HDD.
-2. (Only performed if the initial quality is sufficiently high) Fetch the full proof -- this requires around 64 disk seeks, or up to 500 milliseconds on a standard HDD.
+2. (Only performed if the initial quality is sufficiently high) Fetch the full proof -- this requires around 64 disk seeks, or up to 640 milliseconds on a slow HDD.

 For most challenges, the quality (step 1) will be very low, so fetching the entire proof (step 2) will not be necessary.
 A node has around 30 seconds to return a proof, so disk I/O will not be a limiting factor, even when proofs are stored on slow HDDs.

-  NOTE: Tape drives are too slow for farming.
+  >NOTE: Tape drives are too slow for farming.
 The protocol was designed to support hard disks, but nothing slower.
 It is possible to use tape for long-term plot storage, only transferring the plots to disks for occasional farming, but this is likely a very rare use case.

 Finally, harvesters also maintain a private key for each plot.
 The blocks are signed with these keys, which is an important concept in Chia.
 It means that even when a farmer is a member of a pool, the farmer still controls the contents of a block.
 This is quite different from other blockchains' pooling protocols, where the pool operators are the ones signing the blocks.

-  The harvester algorithm is discussed in greater detail in [Section 3.6](/docs/03consensus/harvester-algorith "Section 3.6: Harvester Algorithm").
+  >The harvester algorithm is discussed in greater detail in [Section 3.6](/docs/03consensus/harvester-algorith "Section 3.6: Harvester Algorithm").

 ## Timelords